apache/fury/docs/protocols/xlang_object_graph_spec.md

 ## Type Meta

-Fury supports to register type by an optional id, the registration can be used for security check and type identification.
-If a type is registered, it will have a user-provided or an auto-growing unsigned int i.e. `type_id`.
+For every type to be serialized, it must be registered with an optional ID first.
+The registered type will have a user-provided or an auto-growing unsigned int i.e. `type_id`.
+The registration can be used for security check and type identification.
+The id of user registered type will be added by `64` to make space for Fury internal data types.

 Depending on whether meta share mode and registration is enabled for current type, Fury will write type meta differently.

 ### Schema consistent

-If schema consistent mode is enabled globally or enabled for current type, type meta will be written as follows:
+If schema consistent mode is enabled globally or enabled for current type, type meta will be written as a fury unsigned varint of `type_id`.

-- If type is registered as an id, it will be written as a fury unsigned varint: `type_id + 1`.
-- If type is registered as `namespace + type name`: Type will be written as two enumerated fury unsigned by
-  default: `namespace` and `type name`.
-If meta share mode is enabled, type will be written as an unsigned varint which points to index in `MetaContext`.

 ### Schema evolution

 If schema evolution mode is enabled globally or enabled for current type, type meta will be written as follows:

 - If meta share mode is not enabled, type meta will be written as schema consistent mode.
 Additionally, field meta such as field type and name will be written with the field value using a key-value like layout.
 - If meta share mode is enabled, type meta will be written as a meta-share encoded binary if type hasn't been written before, otherwise an unsigned varint id which references to previous written type meta will be written.